 - See The Property At Its Worst.
 If you like the property during the middle of winter, then you should love the property during all the other seasons.
 Winter is when a property is subjected to the harshest conditions.
 You should test insulation, working pipes, the HVAC unit, the windows, and all sorts of things that get stressed during the winter.
 People have poor imaginations, which is why staging a home is big business.
 Your job as a buyer is to look beyond the shaggy green rug and discover the beautiful oak wood floors underneath.

 I’ve often seen agents, who because they are anxious to get a listing, will convince sellers to list during the winter because there are fewer competing homes on the market.
-While I can see the merit in this selling point, over the past 20 years of observing the markets in San Francisco, New York, and Honolulu, it’s almost always the case that demand for homes in the Spring, Summer, and Fall has far outstripped the increase in new listings before and after winter.
+While I can see the merit in this selling point, over the past 20 years of observing the markets in San Francisco, New York, and Lake Tahoe, it’s almost always the case that demand for homes in the Spring, Summer, and Fall has far outstripped the increase in new listings before and after winter.

 Even if your home is amazing, listing it during the winter months may carry a stigma.
 Further, you won’t be able to attract families with children because most of the time these families only move during the summer.